Lory94/aviation-data-challenge-2025/README.md

 A submission file can be generated running the notebook : `notebooks/pipeline_run_demo/pipeline_run_demo.ipynb`

 In the notebook the desired configuration should be chosen.For each step, cleaning, feature_engineering, post_cleaning and model you can select with steps to run.
-This is an example of a configuration file:
+This is the best performing configuration file:

 ```python
 config = {